Oxio Internet Review (2025) – Plans, Prices, Reviews

 So while Oxio isn’t running its own lines, you’re still getting reliable connectivity from the same backbone that powers the big guys.

 One thing to note is that Oxio was acquired by Cogeco in 2023.
-So far it hasn’t changed anything about how they operate.
+So far, it hasn’t changed anything about how they operate.
 The service, pricing and support all remain the same, but it’s something to keep in mind going forward.

-Oxio Plans and Pricing
+Oxio Internet Plans and Pricing

 Real People, Real Support